On the differential structure of metric measure spaces and applications: Introduction

 where $\rho_t$ is the density of the absolutely continuous part of $\mu_t$ w.r.t. $\mm$.
 Fix $x_0\in F$, let $\varphi(x):=\frac{\sfd^2(x,x_0)}{2}$ and let $\rho_0$ be an arbitrary smooth probability density with compact support.
 Put $\mu:=\rho_0\mm$ and notice that the only geodesic connecting $\mu_0:=\mu$ to $\mu_1:=\delta_{x_0}$ is given by $\mu_t:=(\exp(-t\nabla\varphi))_\sharp\mu$.
 Hence, letting $\rho_t$ be the density of $\mu_t$, by explicit computation we get

 On the other hand, \eqref{eq:cd0n} gives

 so that it holds

-Given that $\rho_0$ is arbitrary, non negative and was chosen independently on $\varphi$, we get $\Delta\varphi\leq N$, which - up to a chain rule - is \eqref{eq:lapbase}.
-For bounds on the Ricci curvature different than 0, \eqref{eq:cd0n} is modified into a distorted geodesic convexity of $-\int\rho^{1-\frac1N}\,\d{\rm vol}$, and the very same computations give the general sharp Laplacian comparison estimate (we also remark that on a smooth setting, taking two derivatives of the internal energy instead than one leads, via the $CD(K,N)$ condition, to the Bochner inequality - see \cite{Bochner-CD}).
+Given that $\rho_0$ is arbitrary, non-negative and was chosen independently on $\varphi$, we get $\Delta\varphi\leq N$, which - up to a chain rule - is \eqref{eq:lapbase}.
+For bounds on the Ricci curvature different than 0, \eqref{eq:cd0n} is modified into a distorted geodesic convexity of $\rho\mapsto -\int\rho^{1-\frac1N}\,\d\mm$, and the very same computations give the general sharp Laplacian comparison estimate (we also remark that on a smooth setting, taking two derivatives of the internal energy instead than one leads, via the $\CD(K,N)$ condition, to the Bochner inequality - see \cite{Bochner-CD}).

-The difficulty in proceeding this way in a non smooth setting relies in proving that \eqref{eq:poi} holds, at least with $\geq $ replacing $=$.
+The difficulty in proceeding this way in a non-smooth setting lies in proving that \eqref{eq:poi} holds, at least with $\geq $ replacing $=$.
 Notice indeed that we don't have any sort of change of variable formula.
 The idea to overcome this issue, which was also used in \cite{Ambrosio-Gigli-Savare11bis}, is to first notice - as in the proof of Proposition 3.36 of \cite{Lott-Villani09} - that the convexity of $z\mapsto u_N(z):=-z^{1-\frac1N}$ yields